 3 / 8

 8 / 8

-This module was about acts of observation and visualization.
-An itinerary through different ways of drawing.
-Observation tools that become drawing tools.
-Scientific drawing has been a crucial tool through the history of science, as much for scientists as for the spreading of scientific knowledge.
-The interest was to explore the combination of “ways of recording” through the discipline of drawing and involving in the act of drawing, elements from the hard sciences, proportions, geometry, and free interpretation.
-How to draw using other senses than sight?
+This module was dedicated to the acts of observation and visualization, and how different ways of observation can become drawing tools.
+Scientific drawing has been a crucial in the history of science, both for scientists and the dissemination of knowledge of this discipline.
+The interest of this module was to explore the combination of “recording forms” through the discipline of drawing.
+Involving in the act of drawing elements of the hard sciences like proportions, geometry and free interpretation.

-The third module was dedicated to sound and listening, with an emphasis on field recording, the production of incidental sounds, the creation of artifacts for sonorous perception and in sound as a malleable and narrative mater.
-There was a search for the sound in everyday objects, the importance of sound in literature, the first recordings in history, the birth of technology and the cultural transformations it implied.
-Which sounds do we approach as initially and what are their impact on our body and the spatial and temporal relation they generate?
-How to explore silence?
-How to sculpt noise?
+The third module was dedicated to sound and hearing, with emphasis on field recording, the production of incidental sounds, the creation of artifacts for sound perception and sound as a malleable and narrative material.
+They searche for sound in everyday objects, the importance of sound in literature, the first recordings in history, the birth of a technology and the cultural transformations involved.